aviwad/LyricFever/README.md

 - Automatic Lyric Playback on Menubar
 - Fullscreen Mode (Modeled after Apple Music’s fullscreen view)
 - Karaoke Mode (Lyric popup that stays on screen)
+- Karaoke Mode customization (font color, etc)
 - Lyric Translation (using Apple’s on device APIs)
 - Offline caching!
 Lyrics are automatically stored offline efficiently using CoreData
 - Play some music on the Spotify / Apple Music app and watch the lyrics play on the menu bar automatically.
-- Lyrics fetched from Spotify, and LRCLIB as a backup lyric provider
+- Lyrics fetched from Spotify, LRCLIB, and NetEase as a backup lyric provider

 ## YouTube Promo Vid: